morotsman/morotsman.github.io/_posts/2020-07-06-add-google-analytics.markdown

 title:  "How to add Google Analytics to a blog hosted on Github pages"
 date:   2020-07-07 10:44:33 +0200
 categories: blog, Google Analytics, Jekyll, Github pages
+subtitle: How to find out that no one is reading your blog posts
 ---

 ![Alt Text](https://media.giphy.com/media/cRLhKFCmCfMFQmzHjd/giphy.gif)